 As the divorce rate in Pennsylvania remains high, many citizens will only experience the judicial system first-hand in the context of their own divorces.
 As the Commonwealth's population ages, many of these divorcing citizens will participate in the judicial system at later ages when their resilience and resources are perhaps limited.
 The legislature and the judiciary continue to ensure that these citizens are fairly and thoughtfully treated during this life-changing process.
 We hope that this book will aid practitioners in that work.

 The reader may work with this book in three ways to assure quick access to the subject matter.
 First, you may access the book through the Table of Contents, which follows the Code, as enacted in Title 23 of the Pennsylvania Consolidated Statutes, and the Pennsylvania court rules.
 Second, you may consult the detailed Index to locate your topic.
 Third, you may locate your topic and related discussion and cases through the Table of Cases.

-Statutes and court rules appearing in this volume are current through September 2014.
-Statutes are current through Act 2014-192 of the 2014 Regular Session of the Pennsylvania General Assembly.
-Court rules are current with amendments received through September, 2014.
+Court rules appearing in this volume are current through October 2017.
+Statutes are current through Act 2017-54 of the 2017 Regular Session of the Pennsylvania General Assembly.
+Cases are included through September, 2014.

 SUMMARY OF CONTENTS

 PART I. GENERAL PROVISIONS

 |17.||Miscellaneous Provisions Relating to Marriage|

 |19.||Abolition of Actions for Alienation of Affections and Breach of Promise to Marry|